 Greenland’s weather changes between regions.
 This country experiences great differences in temperature over the seasons.

-- Arctic Temperatures — Summer temperatures are around 10 degrees Celsius.
+- Arctic Temperatures — Summer temperatures are around 10.
 The air quality is the best in the world because of the country’s location to the high north.
-Southern regions can reach 18 degrees in June, July, or August.
+Southern regions can reach 15 in June, July, or August.

 - Coastal and Inland Climate — The sea affects the climate on land and the coastline.
 During the summer it is warm and dry on the land nearby the ice sheet.
 The weather is likely to change in all parts of the country.
 It can differ from fjord to fjord and from one valley to the next.